PearsonReese/mission-groomsmen/PRD_ Mission Groomsmen - Terminal Wedding Invitati.md

-# PRD: Mission Groomsmen - Terminal Wedding Invitation App (Single-Day Implementation)
+# PRD: Mission Groomsmen - Terminal Wedding Invitation App

 ## Executive Summary

-**Mission Groomsmen** is a sophisticated, mobile-first web application that transforms groomsmen invitations into an immersive Mission Impossible-themed terminal experience.
-Built with React, TypeScript, and Tailwind CSS with a fully configurable data structure.
-The application has evolved beyond the original single-day scope to include advanced features and special handling for different user types.
+**Mission Groomsmen** is a sophisticated, production-ready web application that transforms groomsmen invitations into an immersive Mission Impossible-themed terminal experience.
+Built with React, TypeScript, and Tailwind CSS with a fully configurable data structure and extensive easter egg system.
+The application has far exceeded the original single-day scope to include advanced features, special user handling, mobile optimization, and hidden Mission Impossible easter eggs.

 ## Product Overview